 Resident research and scholarly activity are an important part of training at UCLA.
-Residents present hypothesis-based research and other scholarly activity at the American Society of Anesthesiologists Annual Meeting, the Western Anesthesia Residents' Conference, and subspecialty conferences.
+Residents present case reports and hypothesis-based research (with department financial support) at the American Society of Anesthesiologists Annual Meeting, the Western Anesthesia Residents' Conference, and subspecialty conferences.